ai4er-cdt/WildfireDistribution/README.md

 ## 3.0 - Data
 ### 3.1 - Target Dataset
 As directed by partners of this project, the target dataset used was the ['Fire_cci Burned Area dataset'](https://geogra.uah.es/fire_cci/firecci51.php) as generated and served by the ESA.
 This dataset was originally derived from spectral band data from [MODIS](https://lpdaac.usgs.gov/products/mod09gqv006/) alongside thermal data from [MODIS active fire products](https://modis-fire.umd.edu/index.html).
-This dataset was processed into monthly batches and each pixel was assigned a burn/no-burn value (We convert the 'numeric Julian day' of burn into a binary value) (See Figure 2); this target dataset provided a necessary ground truth with which to iteratively improve the NN's performance when processing the predictor datasets.
+This dataset was processed into monthly batches and each pixel was assigned a burn/no-burn value  (See Figure 2); this target dataset provided a necessary ground truth with which to iteratively improve the NN's performance when processing the predictor datasets.
 Area 3 was selected as it covers the Polesia region.
 ![Burn Coverage Polesia](report/figures/ModisBurnPlot_2020.png?raw=true "Burn Plot for March 2020 with burnt and unburnt apparent")
 *Figure 2 - Simplified plot of MODIS-derived Fire_CCI51 dataset, with burnt and unburnt areas apparent for March 2020.*

-The pre-processing of this dataset was carried out within our custom TorchGeo ‘MODIS’ Class and consisted of the following: Binarize - We convert the numeric Julian day of burn into a binary value of: ‘0’ for no burn or ‘1’ for burn observed within a given month.

 ### 3.2 - Predictor Datasets
 **3.2.1 - Landcover Types (Sentinel-2+Classifier)**